Does Lemon Juice Clear Acne?

 Chemical Composition of Lemons

 Lemon juice: Lemon juice is extracted from the pulp and consists of 60% water, 5 - 8% citric acid, and a mixture of other chemicals, including malic acid, ascorbic acid (vitamin C), glucose, and minerals like potassium and magnesium.
-Citric acid and malic acid are classified as alpha-hydroxy acids (AHAs), which are commonly used in skincare products for the treatment of acne.1,2 This gives us a hint that lemon juice may in fact help reduce acne in a similar way to AHAs.
+Citric acid and malic acid are alpha-hydroxy acids (AHAs), which are commonly used in skincare products for the treatment of acne.1,2 This gives us a hint that lemon juice may in fact help reduce acne in a similar way to AHAs.

 Lemon peel: Most people using lemons to treat acne only use lemon juice and discard the peel.
 However, the lemon peel contains a high concentration of a fatty acid called linoleic acid.
 Acne-prone skin tends to be deficient in linoleic acid.
 Whether the oils from a lemon peel can be topically applied and help increase linoleic acid levels, and in turn treat acne, is still unknown.1